Start My Answer

 What is Paragon Revenue Group?

-Paragon Revenue Group is a third-party debt collection agency.
-Founded in 1986, the company's headquarters reside in North Carolina.
-They work for clients in 35 states across the US.
+Paragon Revenue Group is a third-party debt collection agency based in North Carolina.
+Founded in 1986, the company serves clients in 35 states.

 As a third-party debt collector, Paragon Revenue Group pursues debt for their clients.
-Most of the companies that hire Paragon Revenue Group work in the medical field.
+Most companies that hire Paragon Revenue Group work in the medical field.
 If Paragon Revenue Group is calling you, chances are it's for unpaid medical bills.
+You can contact the company directly to negotiate your debt and settle for less.
+Just call the Paragon Revenue phone number listed below:

 Ok, so Paragon Revenue Group is a debt collection agency.
 But why are they after you?
 You never borrowed money from them.

 In fact, this may be the first time you've heard of Paragon Revenue Group.
-That's because they don't lend money themselves, they just collect it.
+That's because they don't lend money themselves; they just collect it.
 Your original lender may have hired Paragon Revenue Group to pursue you on their behalf.
-Or Paragon Revenue Group may have bought you debt outright.
+Or Paragon Revenue Group may have bought your debt outright.
 Either way, Paragon Revenue Group is responsible for your debt now.

 If you're involved in a Paragon Revenue Group lawsuit, you should have received a packet of court documents.
 This packet should have contained at least two documents: a Complaint and a Summons.